 Grow lights emit high-intensity artificial light to simulate sunlight for hydroponic plants.
 Grow lights are designed with different spectrums and intensities, which you can adjust according to the needs of your plants.
-Grow lights provide an environment where photosynthesis occurs at maximum efficiency so that plant growth rates remain constant and yields are improved.
+Hydroponic lights provide an environment where photosynthesis occurs at maximum efficiency so that plant growth rates remain constant and yields are improved.

-What Are the Lighting Terms to Know before Buying a Grow Light?
+What Are the Lighting Terms to Know before Buying Hydroponic Lights?

-The lighting terms you should be aware of before buying a grow light are lumens, kelvins, and PAR value.
+The proper lighting terms you should be aware of before buying hydroponic lights for plants are lumens, kelvins, and PAR value.

 Lumens measure the total amount of visible light emitted by a source.
-This is the most important measurement to consider when choosing a grow light, as you want one that emits enough lumens to cover your entire growing area.
+This is the most important measurement to consider when choosing hydroponic lights, as you want one that emits enough lumens to cover your entire growing area.
 Light intensity is the same as lumens.
 Lumens measure the amount of visible light emitted by a source, while intensity measures the amount of power required to produce that light.
-Both terms can be used interchangeably when choosing a grow light.
+Both terms can be used interchangeably when choosing hydroponic light.

 Kelvins are used to measure the color temperature of a light source.
 A higher Kelvin rating means a whiter, cooler light, while a lower rating means a warmer, yellower light.
-You'll want to choose a grow light with a Kelvin rating that matches the type of plants you're growing.
+You'll want to choose a hydroponic light with a Kelvin rating that matches the type of plants you're growing.

 PAR value is used to measure the amount of photosynthetically active radiation (PAR) emitted by a source.
-This is important for growers who want to maximize plant growth.
 Choose a grow light with a high PAR value if you're looking for maximum plant growth, as this is important for growers.

 The Colour of the light is also important to some plants.
 Some growers prefer to have a light with a cooler color temperature (higher Kelvin rating) so they can see what's going on in their grow area better.
 It is better reading the post "Do Grow Light Colors Matter?
 The Surprising Science of Plant Lighting"